-- January 2018: I am the primary inventor on another five international patent applications for autonomous vehicles!
+- January 2018: I am the primary inventor on another six international patent applications for autonomous vehicles!

 - November 2017: Our paper on integrating cooperation and competition (Dec-POMDP and POSG) was accepted to AAAI 2018!
 It has a multi-robot video using a hybrid Dec-POMDP and POSG with stochastic FSC policies!

 - July 2017: A paper on a very simple belief point compression technique called a σ-approximation was accepted to IROS 2017.
 It has an accompanying video of a robot using a POMDP!

 - May 2017: I am going to Nissan Research Center in Silicon Valley again to continue to develop decision-making algorithms for their autonomous vehicles!

 - April 2017: Our conference paper on MODIA, which is a method for online scalable decision-making with applications to autonomous vehicles, was accepted to IJCAI 2017!

 - April 2017: A paper on a simple belief point compression technique was accepted the ICAPS 2017 Planning and Robotics (PlanRob) workshop.

 - February 2017: I am the primary inventor on four international patent applications for autonomous vehicles!

 - November 2016: I am a co-organizer for the Multi-Objective Decision Making (MODeM) workshop at AAMAS 2017!

 - November 2016: Our AAAI 2017 paper on a short-sighted labeling algorithm for quickly solving SSPs entitled FLARES was accepted.